maplibre/maplibre-gl-js/README.md

 ### Community Leadership

-The official status of the backing community and steering committee can be found in the [COMMUNITY.md](COMMUNITY.md) document.
+You can find the official status of the backing community and steering committee in the [COMMUNITY.md](COMMUNITY.md) document.

 ### Avoid Fragmentation

 If you depend on a free software alternative to `mapbox-gl-js`, please consider joining our effort!
-Anyone with a stake in a healthy community led fork is welcome to help us figure out our next steps.
+Anyone with a stake in a healthy community-led fork is welcome to help us figure out our next steps.
 We welcome contributors and leaders!
 MapLibre GL already represents the combined efforts of a few early fork efforts, and we all benefit from "one project" rather than "our way".
 If you know of other forks, please reach out to them and direct them here.

 ### Thank you Mapbox 🙏🏽